Charlie Wilson (Texas politician): Soviet–Afghan War

 During Charlie Wilson's visit to Afghanistan, he met Jalaluddin Haqqani.
 He wanted to fire a Stinger missile at one of the Soviet helicopters.
-Haqqani was happy to make Charlie Wilson's wartime fantasy come true.
+Haqqani was happy to make Charlie Wilson's wartime wish come true.
 They dragged chains and tires on the road to create a dust cloud, which would attract Soviet helicopters.
 However, none of the Soviet helicopters showed up and Charlie Wilson was unable to fire any missiles.

 "Good Time Charlie"

 Wilson unashamedly lived an extravagant and flamboyant life.
 Beginning in his naval years, Wilson enjoyed partying and having nights on the town.
 Wilson was a self-proclaimed "ladies' man" and the news media reported on his exotic bedroom, complete with hot tub and handcuffs where he engaged in romantic affairs.
 Wilson's "Good Time Charlie" image was first exposed to the public in a 1978 column by Kathleen McLean in The Washington Post.

 Over the course of his congressional career, when reporters questioned Wilson about his constituents' view of their representative, Wilson reported that they knew they were not electing a "constipated monk" to office.
 Wilson unashamedly embraced his playboy persona and never played down his "Good Time" image in public.

 Wilson's enjoyment of parties led him to invest with two Texas businessmen to open the Elan–Washington Club.
 To increase the number of club patrons, Wilson passed out memberships to his congressional colleagues.
-Halfway through his passing out memberships, Wilson decided that his actions might not be deemed ethical by congress and commented that he "was ethicized right out of business."
+Halfway through his passing out memberships, Wilson decided that his actions might not be deemed ethical by congress and commented that he "was ethicized right out of business".

 Throughout the course of his life, Wilson drank heavily, which may have been a factor in his divorce from Jerry.
 While in Washington, Wilson became a functioning alcoholic and suffered from severe bouts of depression and insomnia, and his drinking intensified during his involvement in Afghanistan.
 Wilson's drunkenness also led to a scandal in 1980 when an eyewitness reported that Wilson's Lincoln Continental hit a Mazda in a hit-and-run accident on the Key Bridge in Washington, D.C., the night before his first trip to Pakistan.
 Although he was never convicted, this accident illustrates Wilson's recklessness with alcohol.

-During one of his foreign excursions Wilson was transported to a hospital in Germany where doctors told Wilson his heart was failing due to his excessive drinking.
+During one of his foreign excursions, Wilson was transported to a hospital in Germany where doctors told Wilson his heart was failing due to his excessive drinking.
 Wilson sought a second and third opinion at hospitals in Bethesda and Houston and the German doctors' conclusions were confirmed: Wilson had to stop drinking.
-After these diagnoses Wilson quit drinking hard liquor but continued to drink wine for several years.
+After these diagnoses, Wilson quit drinking hard liquor but continued to drink wine for several years.
 His excessive drinking and associated heart problems forced Wilson to have a heart transplant in September 2007.
 Overcoming his struggle with alcoholism, Wilson finally quit drinking after marrying Barbara Alberstadt, a former ballerina, in 1999.